Skip to main content

 • Document confidential information (that often only exists in people’s heads)

-• Mark such information as ‘confidential’.
+• Mark such information as ‘confidential’, ‘commercial-in-confidence’ or with a similar designation

 Like to Know More?